 A mixture of two or more fibers in the composition of any one rug.

 The outer area of a rug all around the edges.
-In many rug designs, the border has a different design to the core area.
+In many rug designs, the border has a different design the core area.
 Other rugs have borders made of entirely different materials or fibres from the core fabric.

 A construction technique usually done by hand where the rug surface is engraved to fashion ridges or canals.
 Those channels combine to create a design or highlight the detailing and depth of a rug.